MyvinB/Algo-Learn/src/Company/Concepts/Questions.md

 Java
 Explain internal working of hashmap
-Why do we need to override equals and hashcode method
+Why do we need to override equals and hashcode method How do you create a singleton class in java
+How do you create a immmutable class in java

 Tomact
 Explain internal engine of tomcat server